-- ✓ Doctors should feel comfortable and receive training to enable them to raise any concerns regarding unfairness with their manager. - ✓ Teams should make use of standardised tools, scales and procedures to ensure a Just Culture can develop in the workplace. - Organisations should put policies in place and mandate training to ensure psychological safety is measured, developed and maintained. - Action is needed to further support openness and learning and give doctors confidence in this process.
+- Doctors should feel comfortable and receive appropriate support and training to enable them to raise any concerns regarding unfairness with their manager. - Teams should make use of standardised tools, scales and procedures to ensure a Just Culture type of workplace.

+Organisations should put policies in place and mandate training to ensure psychological safety is measured, developed and maintained.

+Action is needed to further support openness and learning and give doctors confidence in this process.
 Some of these actions can be taken relatively swiftly; others will require change over a longer period.